Planting Native Species

 The City of Ottawa has a number of tree planting programs available to assist homeowners, schools and community groups with the planting of native trees and shrubs.
-To learn more about these initiatives click on the links below:

 - Parks and Streetscape Tree Planting – Suggest a location to plant a tree.